Aborres/tfc/README.md

 Tiny FTP Client is an easy to use command line ftp conexion tool.

-TFC allows to control every aspect of an FTP server from your command line.
+TFC allows you to control every aspect of an FTP server from your command line.

 ### Commands:

 1. push
 2. pull
-3. erase
+3. erase (Work In progress)
-4. connect
+4. connect (Work In progress)
-5. close
+5. close (Work In progress)
-6. dir
+6. dir (Work In progress)
-7. clear
+7. clear (Work In progress)

 | Commands | Arg       | Action                                                     |
 |----------|:---------:|-----------------------------------------------------------:|